sdc4nubes/CarND-Unscented-Kalman-Filter-P2/README.md

 ![](media/RMSE.png)

-Dataset

 Using Dataset 2, the RMSE is also below target on all values except VY:

 ![](media/RMSE2.png)

-Dataset

 ### Follows the Correct Algorithm

 **Your Sensor Fusion algorithm follows the general processing flow as taught in the preceding lessons.**

-Lesson 7 formed the baseline and foundation for my Sensor Fusion Algorithm.
-My coding follows the UKF Roadmap:
+The Sensor Fusion algorithm follows the UKF Roadmap as described in the Unscented Kalman Filters lesson of Udacity's Self-Driving Car Engineer Nanodegree Program, Part 2 -  Sensor Fusion, Localization and Control:

 ![](media/UKF_Roadmap.png)

 **Your Kalman Filter algorithm handles the first measurements appropriately.**

-My algorithm uses the first measurements to initialize the state vector.
-I initialized the state vector at the beginning of the UKD::ProcessMeasurement function.
+The algorithm uses the first measurements to initialize the state vector.
+The state vector is initialized at the beginning of the UKD::ProcessMeasurement function.

 **Your Kalman Filter algorithm first predicts then updates.**

-Upon receiving a measurement after the first, my algorithm predicts object position to the current timestamp and then updates the prediction using the new measurement.
+Upon receiving a measurement after the first, the algorithm predicts object position to the current timestamp and then updates the prediction using the new measurement.

 #### Your Kalman Filter can handle radar and lidar measurements.

-My algorithm sets up the appropriate matrices given the type of measurement and calls the correct measurement function for a given sensor type.
+The algorithm calls the same function for both radar and lidar measurements; however, it sets up the appropriate matrices given the type of measurement.

 ### Code Efficiency